 Surgical results for all patients

-Overweight patients had significantly longer operation times [MD: -29.14; 95%CI: -38.14-(-20.21); P < 0.00001, Figure 2A], greater blood loss [MD: -194.58; 95%CI: -314.21-(-74.95); P = 0.001], reduced lymph node retrieval (MD: 1.69; 95%CI: 0.75-2.62; P < 0.0001) (Table ), and more postoperative complications (RR: 0.75; 95%CI: 0.66-0.85; P < 0.00001, Figure 2B).
-Specifically, anastomotic leakage (RR: 0.59; 95%CI: 0.42-0.82; P = 0.002, Figure 2C) and pancreatic fistula (RR: 0.486; 95%CI: 0.34-0.63; P < 0.00001, Figure ) were significantly greater in the overweight cohort.
+Overweight patients had significantly longer operation times [MD: -29.14; 95%CI: -38.14-(-20.21); P < 0.00001, Figure 2A], greater blood loss [MD: -194.58; 95%CI: -314.21-(-74.95); P = 0.001], reduced lymph node retrieval (MD: 1.69; 95%CI: 0.75-2.62; P < 0.0001) (Table 2), and more postoperative complications (RR: 0.75; 95%CI: 0.66-0.85; P < 0.00001, Figure 2B).
+Specifically, anastomotic leakage (RR: 0.59; 95%CI: 0.42-0.82; P = 0.002, Figure 2C) and pancreatic fistula (RR: 0.486; 95%CI: 0.34-0.63; P < 0.00001, Figure 2D) were significantly greater in the overweight cohort.
 There was no significant difference between the two cohorts for the postoperative mortality or postoperative hospital stay.
-Patients in the normal-weight cohort had higher cancer-specific survivorship (RR: 1.14; 95%CI: 1.07-1.20; P < 0.0001, Figure ).
+Patients in the normal-weight cohort had higher cancer-specific survivorship (RR: 1.14; 95%CI: 1.07-1.20; P < 0.0001, Figure 2E).

 A: For operative time showing overweight in association with longer duration of operative time than non-overweight; B: For morbidity showing overweight in association with more postoperative complication than non-overweight; C: For anastomotic leak indicating that overweight correlates with higher rate of anastomotic leak; D: For pancreatic fistula showing overweight in association with more pancreatic fistula than non-overweight; E: For long-term survival favoring normal weight with better survival results.
 BMI: Body mass index.